K. Eric Sommers, M.D., FACS

 Dr. Sommers obtained his undergraduate degree at Dartmouth College in New Hampshire and his medical degree at Northwestern University in Chicago Illinois.
 He spent ten years at the University of Pittsburgh for his residency training that included general surgery, cardiothoracic surgery, and research in the treatment of patients with cardiothoracic illnesses.
 He has won numerous awards, including an NIH National Research Service Award, and the prestigious Sheridan-Alley Fellowship to study health policy at the Kennedy School of Government at Harvard University.
 He has over 50 publications, presentations, and abstracts in his name.

 Dr. Sommers is on staff at Tampa General Hospital, St. Joseph’s and University Community Hospital.
 He served on the staff at the H. Lee Moffitt Cancer Center and Research Institute for over 14 years, and served as the President of the Medical Staff at Moffitt.
 He has served on the faculty of the University of South Florida College of Medicine for over 10 years and currently holds the title of Associate Professor in the Department of Surgery and continues to be active in the education of future surgeons.
 He was the founding surgical director of the Tampa General Hospital Lung Transplant program, and served as the Director of the Heart Transplant program for three years.
-He has performed over 5000 cardiothoracic surgeries, over 1000 of which were specifically for lung cancer, and over 100 daVinci assisted robotic procedures, by far the most of any surgeon in the region.
+He has performed over 6300 cardiothoracic surgeries, including over 2500 for lung cancer, and over 350 daVinci assisted robotic procedures, by far the most of any surgeon in the region.

 Dr. Sommers specializes in the surgical treatment of thoracic illness.
 His technique for daVinci robotic lobectomy for lung cancer has been utilized for teaching of other thoracic surgeons.
 Areas of particular experience include surgery for complicated lung cancer cases, metastasectomy for sarcoma and other tumors, Pancoast tumors, chest wall tumors, mediastinal tumors including thymoma, germ cell tumors; esophageal cancer, and malignant pleural effusions.
 He is the most experienced surgeon for these problems in the Tampa Bay area.
 In addition, he served as the Director of the venous access device program at Moffitt and supervised the insertion of over 2000 ports for chemotherapy and other reasons.